Terms agreed for Joshua v Wilder, says Hearn

 "Eubank Jr v Benn is not as big as Tyson Fury v Anthony Joshua but it's not a million miles away," Hearn told 5 Live Boxing.

-Benn and Eubank Jr agreed to fight at a catchweight of 157lb, 30 years after their fathers Nigel Benn and Chris Eubank Sr famously fought.
+Benn, who currently does not hold a boxing licence in the UK, and Eubank Jr agreed to fight at a catchweight of 157lb, 30 years after their fathers Nigel Benn and Chris Eubank Sr famously fought.

 "It's an all-time British classic, it's the biggest fight for Eubank Jr and it's the biggest fight for Benn," added Hearn.

 "Hopefully we can get that done for December.
-We're in talks with Kalle Sauerland (Eubank's boxing promoter)."
+We're in talks with Kalle Sauerland [Eubank's promoter]."

-Benn, 26, was cleared to return by the National Anti-Doping Panel, but this decision has been appealed by UK Anti-Doping and the British Boxing Board of Control.
+Benn, 26, had his provisional suspension lifted by the National Anti-Doping Panel, but this decision has been appealed by UK Anti-Doping and the British Boxing Board of Control.

 "He's cleared to fight everywhere at the moment, he's not suspended, he's had that suspension lifted, he won his case," Hearn said.